 Last time anyone saw George in the Octagon was almost 7 years ago and I think even Joe Rogan is wondering whether or not George still has it.
 There may not be a cinematic climax in the real-life fight like there is in this movie, but I will be swinging by Sppiz with the boys to check ou the paper view.
 Usually, I can count on Iron Fist Fletchy and Scottie Karate to show up and have a beer with me.
 We will see if that happens.

 Until then, I continue to watch this indoor action sequence in a post editor and wonder how that scene was not choreographed.
 The indoor trampoline park allowed George to make some very out of this world acrobatic jumps and flips that I haven’t seen since Bruce Lee was seen in Enter The Dragon banging kicks like a subwoofer.
 Canada can get very cold in the winter and have an indoor facility to exercise and shoot low budget films is a blessing for Canadian videographers.

 The facility is very large and has trampolines that stretch the length of the facility.
 The beauty behind that is that it gives the videographer room for some sweeping action sequences that would otherwise require a close tight shot.
+These producers could’ve considered using a drone to capture some of this footage.
+It would’ve looked really cool to have some overhead shots of this fight scene.
+Perhaps these producers will consider looking into reviews of drones over at Dr Drone.
+That’s one way to make your film look even better!
 Flying kicks have never looked so cool!
 When George leaps from one trampoline to the other it is a true piece of art in the making.